7thStringofZhef/G-DICE/README.md

 The main script is generalGDICE.py.
 Running it as is will run GDICE on the 4x3 maze POMDP environment with some default parameters.
 You can alter the main script as follows:

 1. Choose the environment in the first line.
 Any POMDP registered in gym-pomdps is accessible, though some (e.g., rocksample) may cause memory errors.
 Reference them by name (i.e., "POMDP-4x3-episodic-v0")
+    * NOTE: Rocksample is too big to fit on a system with 32 GB of memory...
 2. Create a controller distribution for the agent in the second line, specifying the number of nodes in the first argument.
 3. Define your parameters with a GDICEParams object in the 3rd line.
 In the constructor, you can specify:
     1. Number of iterations